wpeterman/ResistanceGA/README.md

 These methods have been developed from the methods first utilized in Peterman et al. (2014).
 Please cite this paper if you use these methods!

 Peterman, W.E., G.M.
 Connette, R.D.
 Semlitsch, and L.S.
 Eggert.
 2014.
 Ecological resistance surfaces predict fine-scale genetic differentiation in a terrestrial woodland salamander.
-[Molecular Ecology 23:2402–2413](http://onlinelibrary.wiley.com/doi/10.1111/mec.12747/abstract "Peterman et al.").
+Molecular Ecology 23:2402–2413.
+[PDF](http://petermanresearch.weebly.com/uploads/2/5/9/2/25926970/peterman_et_al._2014--mec.pdf "Peterman et al.").